kostistsaprailis/kostistsaprailis.github.io/_posts/2020-03-08-How-i-built-a-smart-home-setup.md

 Now if you go to you local raspberry pi IP and port 8081 (in my case http://192.168.2.13:8081), after you login with the Surveillance username and password credentials you should see the streaming video from your camera.

 And if you have setup the WireGuard app on your mobile, and activated you profile you should be able to access this feed whenever you have internet access.

+## Final thought and future work

+I'm planning to make this automated setup a little smarter by adding some machine learning based control, so stay tuned for this.